 Table of Contents

-The Evolution from Binary to Intelligent Routing
+How Did Intake Evolve from Binary to Intelligent Routing?

 For years, multi-location healthcare groups faced a seemingly binary choice.
 Centralize intake for efficiency and consistency, or keep it distributed for local knowledge and personal touch.